 - Increase the partnership and collaboration of all entities involved in public mental health education and training

-There are five separate WE&T funding categories, as indicated below:
+There are five Workforce and Education funding categories, as indicated below:

 - Workforce Staffing Support